The Developed Coach

 If Coaching is an industry that needs regulation, then do we measure fitness purpose, by efficacy, by cost-effectiveness or by outputs?

-Or do we measure the inputs, the coaches themselves, for their level of dynamic intelligence?
+Or do we measure the inputs, the coaches themselves, for their level of cognitive complexity?

 We are suggesting the latter – we are daring to suggest that the level of cognitive (Laske) and social-emotional development (Kegan) of the coach dictates more than just their coaching efficacy.
 We are suggesting that Adult Development (Laske) defines both eligibility to be a coach and the appropriate client market of the coach’s capacity.